Skip to main content

 • Participate in law enforcement proceedings or investigations (serve on a federal jury, testify in federal court, etc.)

-Use our easy online checklist to make sure that you have everything you need to bring to your visit.
+Use our easy online checklist to prepare for your visit.

-Visit a Service Oklahoma Licensing Office or Licensed Operator
+Visit a Licensed Operator or Service Oklahoma Licensing Office

-You can now view live wait times and join the waitlist at all Service Oklahoma Licensing Offices!
-Visit our locations page to get started.
+You may also view live wait times and join the waitlist at all Service Oklahoma Licensing Offices.

 Note